xmartlabs/PagerTabStripView/README.md

 ## Usage

-Creating a page view is super straightforward, you need to place your custom tab views into a `XLPagerView` view and apply the `pagerTabItem( _: )` modifier to each one to specify the navigation bar tab item.
+Creating a page view is super straightforward, you need to place your custom tab views into a `PagerTabStripView` view and apply the `pagerTabItem( _: )` modifier to each one to specify the navigation bar tab item.

 ```swift
 import PagerTabStrip